 Note: Levels of significance: < 0.10, < 0.05, < 0.01.
 Standard errors are reported in parenthesis, they are robust to heteroskedasticity and clustered at the local agency level. p-values are reported below standard errors in brackets.
-Each duration (i.e. 3, 12, and 36 months) indicates the elapsed time since treatment.
 Covariates include all stratum variables reported in table 2 as well as entry months and regions fixed effects.
 N indicates the number of observations which is equal to the number of individuals.
-Outcome in panel A is a dummy equal to one if the individual is out of unemployment during all 3 months before the benefit exhaustion date.
-The outcome in panel B is a dummy equal to one if the individual is out of unemployment in the last month before the benefit exhaustion date.
+Outcome in panel A is a dummy equal to one if the individual is in regular employment or exited unemployment toward regular employment during the last quarter before the initial date of benefit exhaustion.
+The outcome in panel B is a dummy equal to one if the individual is in regular employment or has exited unemployment toward regular employment in the last month before the benefit exhaustion date.